nathschwarz/pacogen/README.md

 ```
 As you can see you can define recurring variables and call them after defining - they work just like any other shell variables (as they are just shell variables).
 If you have a short version of your license (or generally a short license) you can even define this license and use `$(cat LICENSE)` or `$(cat SMALLLICENSE)`.

+Pacogen will use the file symlinked to default.profile, unless `-p` is defined.

 ##Templates
 Templates are extremely easy - they are just like your typical code file, just that you can call the variables defined in your profile.
 A python template would look something like this:
 ```shell